 Live In-Play Betting

-The in-play selection is also split by sport and even by time, and this allows the punter to orientate himself a lot easier.
+The in-play selection is also split by sport and even by time.
+This allows the punter to orientate himself a lot easier.
 We have to say that the in-play betting is better in the exchange compared with the sportsbook.
 Both sections are good on a mobile app where you will be able to find the desired market fast.

 On the app, the speed of refresh is impressive with odds that are updated by the second.
-Another positive thing is that the flow of markets is good: they are not staying in suspended state for a long time during game incidents.
+Another positive thing is that the flow of markets is good.
+They are not staying in a suspended state for a long time during game incidents.
 This is the main reason why Betfair has been chosen by so many professional gamblers over the years.